 After clearing out the Heartless, Jack’s headstrong presumptuousness gets the better of him, and he declares that “Sandy Claws needs bodyguards,” clearly trying to use this as an excuse to talk to the big man himself.
 As this is happening, we cut to Lock, Shock and Barrel, who are off riding their walking bathtub in another room, when they run into someone you probably didn’t expect: Maleficent.
 Wow, she’s taking things into her own hands, I didn’t think I’d see the day.

 The imps are surprised to see Maleficent, and Shock delightedly asks: “A witch?”
 I like how Shock seems intrigued by Maleficent being a witch.
-It reminds you that Shock is just wearing a costume, but supplies that she has a good personal interest in choosing that costume.
+It reminds you that Shock is just wearing a costume, and probably enjoys witches to do it!
 Maleficent divines that the imps are pranksters just to save the plot some time (the scene does got a bit too fast for its own good, but oh well), and she tells them to come with her.
-No, she doesn’t remember them from the KH1 days, and let’s be honest: did Oogie Boogie strike you as the kind of middle-manager that recommends his employees to the higher-ups?
+No, she doesn’t remember them from the KH1 days, but let’s be honest: did Oogie Boogie strike you as the kind of middle-manager that recommends his employees to the higher-ups?

 Back with the good guys, Jack directs everyone to the woods outside Halloween Town, which oddly enough does not involve going to Moonlight Hill (the hill does appear in the game, as “Curly Hill,” but it’s off to the side).
 Along the way, you’ll fight a new Heartless that appears on a small handful of worlds, the Driller Mole.
 This tiny robot is no bigger and hardly more threatening than the Icy Cubes and Firey Globes, but it can tunnel underground to mildly… delay you?
 Its weak HP bar might make you think “Wisdom Form training” but frankly the tunnelling gets in the way of that.
 Except for how they might trick you into knocking over a tombstone in this one room of the entire game, the Driller Moles are a boring waste of enemy data.